-Conclusions: While direct evidence on outcomes of screening remains very limited, screening tests can identify with gestational diabetes at or after 24 weeks' gestation and treatment is associated with improvement in various maternal and neonatal outcomes without serious harms.
-More research is needed to determine the impacts of screening and treatment earlier or based on more inclusive criteria.
+Conclusions: While direct evidence on outcomes of screening remains very limited, screening tests can identify women with gestational diabetes at or after 24 weeks' gestation and treatment is associated with improvement in various maternal and neonatal outcomes without serious harms.
+One- versus 2-step screening was not associated with improved health outcomes.
+Research should clarify optimal timing of screening and if risk-based tools combined with glycemic measures are better predictors of GDM and treatment-responsive outcomes.